- 26% of the School's 2016 enrolments were students from overseas.

 - Student exchange numbers are rising, with greater encouragement for Australian students to have an overseas university experience as part of their UQ degree.

-- SCMB has participated in the delivery of UQ degree programs in Brunei and Malaysia and plans to co-deliver a progam in Indonesia from 2014.
+- SCMB has participated in the delivery of UQ degree programs in Brunei and Malaysia.

 - Travel grants to attend conferences and undertake collaborative research overseas are available to confirmed research higher degree students.